ordinarylabs/bicycle/README.md

 # Bicycle 🚲

+Bicycle 🚲 is a framework for defining database servers, with access patterns compiled into code and strives to eliminate query language parsing at run time.

 The high level goals of this project are to create a database which is, simple and fast.
 In order to achieve these goals it will be built in Rust, atop RocksDB and exist as a gRPC server.